RedTeamOperations/RedCloud-OS/README.md

 #### Environmental Variables Setup

 We have provided some examples of environmental variables required for certain tools to work.
 These variables however are not exhaustive and more can be needed on case-to-case basis.
-Please make sure these variables are not

 ##### AWS
 ```bash